EricDahlvang/BotFramework-SynchronousSkill/README.md

 # BotFramework-SynchronousSkill

-Experimental parent and skill bots demonstrating invoke, expected replies and Teams invoke
+Experimental parent and skill bots demonstrating invoke, expected replies, Teams invoke, and Task Modules from a skill.